cookiengineer/dotfiles/README.md

 Well, here we go again.
 I'm tired of unautomated shit, so this is my repository where all the system profiles are stored in.

-I'm kind of an ArchLinux / AntergOS and GNOME fanboy, so you gotta deal with it.
+I'm kind of an Arch Linux and GNOME fanboy, so you gotta deal with it.
 All devices here serve only on-demand, so the setup is made for partial usage, too.

 ## Devices